LearnWeb3DAO/Gas-Optimizations/README.md

 ## Storage VS Memory

 Changing storage variables requires more gas than variables in memory.
-It's better to update storage variables at the end after all the logic has lready been implemented.
+It's better to update storage variables at the end after all the logic has already been implemented.

 So given two samples of code